 If you’re planning your first trip to Ireland, you’re in for a real treat.
 With its rolling green hills, historic castles, and lovely villages, the Emerald Isle is one of Europe’s most charming destinations.
 Nonetheless, before you go, there are a few things you need to know to make the most of your visit.

-With this in mind, we’ve put together a complete guide on how to plan a vacation to Ireland.
-To make our recommendations easy to understand, we’ve broken them down into 15 main Ireland travel tips.
-For example, we’ll review the best time of year to visit the country, airport options, tips for driving in Ireland, and itinerary planning.
+With this in mind, I’ve created this complete guide on how to plan a vacation to Ireland, breaking it down into 15 main tips.
+I’ll review the best time of year to visit the country, airport options, tips for driving in Ireland, and itinerary planning–all things I wish I had known before my first trip!

 1. Begin tracking flights up to 11 months in advance.

-One of our best Ireland tips is to begin tracking flights for your travel dates well in advance.
-Especially if your trip dates aren’t flexible, start monitoring prices as early as 11 months ahead of time.
-We always use Google Flights to track flight costs!
+One of my best Ireland tips is to start monitoring flights as early as 11 months ahead of time, especially if your trip dates aren’t flexible.
+I always use Google Flights to track flight costs!
 Remember that, as a general rule, it’s usually cheaper to travel during the week than on the weekend.

-Make a plan to analyze how the prices fluctuate over time as you track flights for your travel dates.
 Likely, the cost will be high 11 months out and then begin to shift up and down once you’re about six months out.
-For flights to Ireland, we recommend booking at least three months in advance to save the most money (unless you find a great deal close to time!).
+For flights to Ireland, I recommend booking at least three months in advance to save the most money (unless you find a great deal close to time!).

 2. Dublin isn’t the only airport in Ireland with transatlantic flights.

-In order to find the cheapest flights, you also need to be familiar with your airport options.
-Of course, the Dublin Airport (DUB) is where most tourists enter and exit Ireland.
-Nonetheless, it’s not the only option for Americans.
-In fact, the Shannon Airport (SNN) receives direct flights from Boston (via Aer Lingus) and New York (JFK with Aer Lingus and EWR with United).
+While the Dublin Airport (DUB) is where most tourists enter and exit Ireland, it’s not the only option for Americans.
+In fact, the Shannon Airport (SNN) receives direct flights from Boston, Chicago, and New York, making it ideal if you plan to visit attractions on Ireland’s West Coast.

-3. Travel in shoulder season to avoid the crowds.
+3. Travel in shoulder season to avoid crowds.

-So, these months represent the ultimate sweet spot for ideal weather in Ireland with fewer crowds.
-Just make sure to avoid traveling during the country’s Easter holidays as many local families choose to vacation during these two weeks.
+As an expert Ireland trip planner, I recommend April and May for the best vacation weather with minimal rainfall and fewer crowds.
+Just make sure to avoid traveling during the country’s Easter holidays, as many local families choose to vacation during these two weeks.

 Read More: The Best Books About Ireland